15 Small Living Room Decor Ideas That Actually Work in Tight Spaces

 https://www.reddit.com/r/femalelivingspace/comments/16wfwa1/need_help_for_small_living_space/

-The bay window becomes a dedicated work area with a desk positioned to maximize the natural light and view. r/toothyghost fills the windowsill with plants that thrive in bright conditions, creating a green backdrop for video calls.
-A round black coffee table anchors the main seating area, which includes a sectional and additional floor seating.
+The bay window becomes a dedicated work area with a desk positioned to maximize natural light and the view.
+The windowsill fills up with plants that thrive in bright conditions, creating a green backdrop for video calls that makes you look like you have your life together.

 Warm Yellow Walls with Traditional Furniture